 Gait training is a type of physical therapy that focuses specifically on improving walking functions.

 Many individuals with CP may walk with an abnormal gait due to spasticity in the legs.
 During gait training, a physical therapist may focus on increasing walking speed or correcting walking form.
-Correcting abnormal gait patterns is essential because poor form can ultimately compromise function.
+Correcting abnormal gait patterns is essential because poor form can ultimately compromise function and potentially lead to the development of chronic pain.

-Gait training may involve the use of equipment such as walkers, weight-bearing treadmills, and parallel bars to help individuals practice walking without losing stability.
+Gait training may involve the use of equipment such as walkers, bodyweight supporting treadmills, and parallel bars to help individuals practice walking without losing stability.
 Additionally, a PT may recommend wearing orthotics such as a leg brace to support correct musculoskeletal alignment and gently stretch spastic muscles.

 6. Aquatic Therapy